napari/docs/docs/naps/9-multiple-canvases.md

 [^maybe-rearrange]: Exact UI/UX may is yet to be decided, see [UI Architecture](#UI-Design-and-Architecture) for some discussion.

-### Definitions

-*Viewer* - The napari application main window, including canvas(es), dims sliders, layer list, layer controls, and dock widgets.
-Related is the `ViewerModel`, a class in napari that maintains the state of the Viewer.

-*Canvas* - The main napari data view (2D rectangle) where 2D or 3D slice data is displayed, and additional data views displayed within a single Viewer window.

-*Layer* - The base unit of the napari image data model.
-A ViewerModel maintains an ordered list of Layers that it may display on its Canvas.

-*Layer Slice* - A subset of data from a Layer, reduced to 2D or 3D (via slicing) for visualization.

-*Visual* - The corresponding visual representation of a Layer Slice displayed on a Canvas - currently all Visuals are implemented with [VisPy](https://vispy.org/).

 ### Design Considerations & Decisions
 Part of this design document is intended to capture the desired behavior and prevent scope creep.
 At the extreme “multiple canvases” can be achieved with “multiple viewers”.
 Therefore we need to draw a line somewhere to differentiate a “canvas” from a “viewer”. [^napari-lite]